 Ms Pappas has a long history of championing women and their work.
-This past year, she initiated Ergo Pink Fest, a theatre festival promoting the works of female and non-binary identifying artists.
-Supported by the Toronto Arts Council, the festival launched in March 2018.
-It is now gearing up for its second season.
+Last year, she initiated Ergo Pink Fest, a theatre festival promoting the works of female and non-binary identifying artists.
+Supported by the Toronto Arts Council, the festival launched in March 2018 and will see its second year this coming March 2019.

 Director of Pink

 Nastasia’s work in acting, writing and filmmaking began at a very early age as she played Phebe (As You Like It) in the Upper Canada Repertory Company’s production of Her Infinite Variety: A Night of Shakespeare when she was only twelve.
 From there, her association with the UCRC only blossomed as she played a variety of roles with the company over the span of 10 years, ranging from Piggy in Lord of the Flies to The Mad Hatter in Alice in Wonderland.

 Most recently she co-wrote and starred in an adaptation of Jane Austen’s Sense and Sensibility for the UCRC which sold out the Alumnae Theatre’s Studio Space.